nbwoodward/uint-base64/README.md

-# URL Friendly Base64 Hashing
+# URL Friendly Uint-to-Base64 Hashing

-A simple and fast Go module to hash integers to URL friendly base64 encodings.
+A simple and fast Go module to hash unsigned integers to URL friendly base64 encodings.
 This algorithm converts each 6 bits of a number to one character meaning it should create the miniumum possible base64 string length and is easily reproducable in any programming language.